-It was the last Gospel to be written, at St. John’s old age, around 90 A.D.
+It was the last Gospel to be written, at around 90 A.D., at St. John’s old age.
 St. John knew the contents of the other three Gospels, and aimed at mostly recording additional unknown details as well as explaining theological truths.

 The four Evangelists

 As the Evangelion is the good news of our salvation, the Evangelists are the people who, inspired by the Holy Spirit, preached this message to the whole world.
 Although all the Apostles had a life mission of preaching the Gospel of Jesus Christ, the title of Evangelist is only reserved for the four Gospel authors.

 Matthew and John were among the chosen Twelve Apostles; Mark belonged in the greater circle of disciples, the Seventy, was the companion of the Apostles Peter and Paul, and recorded Peter’s account of Christ.
 Luke also belonged to the Seventy, and joined the Apostle Paul in his missionary travels.